-The HCB Honors Student Advisory Board is dedicated to enhancing the academic, professional, philanthropic, and social endeavors of honors students in the Haslam College of Business.
-Composed of honors students in the college, the HCB Honors Student Advisory Board establishes and maintains an inclusive honors student community for all honors students in the College.
-Members of the advisory board provide feedback to faculty, staff, and alumni regarding curriculum and programming needs of honors students in the Haslam College of Business.
+The HCB Honors Student Advisory Board is dedicated to enhancing the academic, professional, philanthropic, and social endeavors of honors students in the college.
+Composed of honors students, the HCB Honors Student Advisory Board establishes and maintains an inclusive honors student community for all honors students.
+Members of the advisory board provide feedback to faculty, staff, and alumni regarding curriculum and programming needs of honors students in HCB.
 In addition, members assist with on- and off-campus recruiting events, serve as an advocate for honors and scholars programs, and host social and academic events for honors students.
 The HCB Honors Student Advisory Board members are selected every fall through an application process.

-HCB STUDENT LEADERSHIP COUNCIL
+HCB PRESIDENTS' COUNCIL

-The Haslam College of Business Student Leadership Council is comprised of presidents from all business-focused student organizations at the university and featured within this handbook.
-The Student Leadership Council is charged with serving as a student advisory board to college administration; aiding in building a culture of student engagement, career readiness, and professionalism; and encouraging student engagement both within student organizations and the larger college community.
+The HCB Presidents' Council is comprised of presidents from all business-focused student organizations at the university and featured within this handbook.
+The council is charged with building a culture of student engagement, career readiness, and professional development; and encouraging student engagement both within student organizations and the larger college community.
 Members are invited to serve during the duration of their leadership position within one of the business-focused student organizations.